 Patients can develop a C. difficile infection in one of several ways, most often:

-A patient who is approved for FMT is screened for and must be clear of these infections:
+A donor who is approved for FMT is screened for and must be clear of these infections; among others:

-Transplant donors are usually volunteers at UTHealth who have been pre-screened for the diseases listed above, as well as C. difficile, parasites and bacteria (including E. coli O157:H7) in the stool.
-A recipient may select his or her own donor; however, the cost of testing for an outside donor is the responsibility of the recipient.
+Transplant donors are volunteers at UTHealth who have been pre-screened for the diseases listed above, as well as C. difficile, parasites and bacteria (including E. coli O157:H7) and COVID-19 in the stool.

-Recipients are tested at one-week and one-month intervals after the procedure.
-The FMT can be repeated if the transplant has not been successful in restoring the bacteria to the intestine.
+Recipients do not need to be routinely retested, even if they have a recurrence within 2 months.
+However, the FMT can be repeated if the transplant has not been successful in restoring the bacteria to the intestine.